SUNY Downstate Health Sciences University

 Dry Eye Service

 More than six million Americans suffer from dry eyes, and the number of symptomatic individuals is increasing as our population ages.
-For the dry eye patient, early evaluation and treatment is important to prevent ocular surface damage before it occurs, as well as to relieve patient discomfort.
+For patients with dry eyes, early evaluation and treatment is important to prevent ocular surface damage before it occurs, as well as to relieve discomfort.

-Because a patient's work or lifestyle can exacerbate dry eye symptoms, our experts often prescribe a daily regimen specifically tailored to control his or her condition.
+Because work or lifestyle conditions can exacerbate dry eye symptoms, our experts often prescribe a daily regimen individually tailored to control the dry eye disease.

 For further information, or to make a referral or schedule an appointment, please call:

 University Ophthalmic Consultants at Brooklyn Heights phone: (718) 780-1530 fax: (718) 780-1258 185 Montague Street, 7th Floor Brooklyn, NY 11201

 SUNY Downstate Eye Center at Midwood

 Jennifer Park, MD – Patients seen at Brooklyn Heights and Midwood